dgethings/gen_config/README.md

 ## INSTALLATION

+First you must download this reposity to the desired machine.
+Once done you can then install the script.
 To install this script run the following command from the path of this file:

     sudo rake install